-Why hire vendors at all?
-The HOA's Board of Directors consists of a group of people who are homeowners in the community like all HOA homeowners.
-Some of them may have special background in certain areas of business that help them function as excellent board members but they cannot do all the small and big jobs that come with the capital improvement projects and community maintenance/repair responsibilities that every day HOA business requires.
+The board of directors consists of a group of people who are homeowners in the community.
+Some of them may have special backgrounds in certain areas of business that help them function as excellent board members.
+However, they cannot do all the small and big jobs that come with the capital improvement projects and community maintenance/repair responsibilities that everyday association business requires.

-Arborists, landscapers, painters, sidewalk repairers, plumbers, workers, roofers, pool maintenance, carpenters and attorneys are just a few of the professionals the Board must hire each year.
-The Board has a duty to the HOA and its homeowners to conserve money but also to hire the best person for the job.
+Arborists, landscapers, painters, sidewalk repairers, plumbers, workers, roofers, pool maintenance, carpenters, and attorneys are just a few of the professionals the board must hire each year.
+The board has a duty to the association and its homeowners to conserve money but also to hire the best person for the job.

-The HOA's professional management company has experience in the area's vendors through all the work done for other client HOAs and can often give sound advice on who to hire.
+The association's professional management company has experience in the area's vendors through all the work done for other associations and can often give sound advice on whom to hire.

-Hiring vendors requires written labor contracts.
-With all that can go wrong between hiring contractors and the project's completion, sealing a deal with a handshake is not among the best business practices for the HOA.
-Include the HOA attorney as part of the conversations about the work the Board wants done because legal counsel is the best person to draft the document that will protect the HOA's rights with respect to the work project.
+Include the association's attorney as part of the conversations about the work the board wants to be done because legal counsel is the best person to draft the document that will protect the association's rights with respect to the work project.

-- Only hire vendors willing to sign the HOA attorney's contract.
-Hiring vendors willing to work under the written contract the HOA attorney draws up is the best way to protect the HOA's rights and to make sure that the terms of the contract fairly represent the terms negotiated from the HOA point of view.
+Hiring vendors willing to work under the written contract the association's attorney draws up is the best way to protect the association's rights and ensure that the contract's terms fairly represent the terms negotiated from the association's point of view.

-What evidence should the Board have with respect to the vendor's insurance?
-The Board should require outside vendors to provide certificates of insurance that show the following policy information with regard to insurance covering that contractor:
+The board should require outside vendors to provide certificates of insurance that show the following policy information with regard to insurance covering that contractor: